leonardok/leonardok.github.io/about.md

 Graduação em Computação Aplicada da Universidade do Vale do Rio dos Sinos - UNISINOS/RS).
 I have worked with high performance computing there.

 I have also tried to build my own company focusing in development with Ruby on Rails web applications.
-It didn't worked out because as I had to dedicate myself to university.
 Start-ups demand lots of time and you have to choose at some point, but it was a very intense experience that I certainly don't regret.

+I also like photography, bowling, pool, rugby and brew a beer once in a while.

-More info on my resume can be found @ [linkedin](http://br.linkedin.com/in/leokorndorfer), and if you feel like, you can check my public repository @ [github/leonardok](http://github.com/leonardok) .
+More info on my resume can be found @ [linkedin](http://br.linkedin.com/in/leokorndorfer), and if you feel like, you can check my repositories and some progects @ [the projects page](http://leok.me/projects.html).